-At RLC we believe that life that really is life is found in the person of Jesus, and our purpose is to equip followers today to pattern their lives after his.
-In this, we recognize that all of us need to see the teachings of Jesus modeled in fresh ways by contemporaries who are living out some of his radical teachings:
+At RLC we believe that life is found in the person of Jesus, and our purpose is to equip followers today to pattern their lives after his.
+And we recognize that all of us need to see the teachings of Jesus modeled in fresh ways by contemporaries who are living out some of his radical teachings:

 Jodina came to Eastern University to become one of Tony Campolo’s students.
 She had heard that we had young Eastern students daily deployed in various “at risk” neighborhood across Philadelphia, and especially throughout Camden, NJ…

 While many white evangelicals have worried that Black Lives Matter is a subversive movement, here at Red Letter Christians we are grateful for members of our network who have been sharing the good news of the Jesus who is not white for years.
 Onleilove (pronounced Only-love) Alston is one of our great teachers who has helped us see why enfleshing the gospel in movements like Black Lives Matter is good news for all of us.
 We’re glad to highlight her voice today.